entando/entando-docs/vuepress/docs/next/docs/reference/bundle-upgrade.md

 2. Repeat the previous step for all APIs as needed.

+>Refer to the [API Management](../getting-started/ent-api.md) page for additional information.

 ### 5. Add Custom Commands to Test Locally

 For local development and testing, a custom command is needed in the `entando.json` to use a different port for each MFE as shown below: